juliantormes/Budget-Tracker/README.md

 ## Overview

 Welcome to the **Budget Tracker Project**!
-This web application helps individuals efficiently manage their finances by offering a user-friendly platform for tracking income, expenses, and budget goals.
-Designed with a clean and intuitive interface, this tool is built using Python, Django, and React.
-PostgreSQL serves as the database, providing reliable data management for a production-level experience.
+This web application provides a straightforward, efficient way for individuals to manage their finances by tracking income, expenses, and budget goals.
+Built with Python, Django, and React, the application uses PostgreSQL as its database for reliable data handling.
+Docker is used to streamline development and testing, making the project production-ready and adaptable to different environments.

-The Budget Tracker provides users with the tools to monitor their financial health visually and effectively.
-With features like customizable dashboards, income and expense categorization, credit card installment management, and a calendar view, this project is a comprehensive personal finance assistant.
+With features like customizable dashboards, income and expense categorization, credit card management, and calendar views, the Budget Tracker project is a comprehensive personal finance tool.

 ## Key Features

-1. **User Authentication**: Users can securely register, log in, and manage their accounts.
-Each user has a personalized experience, allowing them to securely track their budget over time.
+1. **User Authentication**: Secure user registration, login, and account management provide a personalized, private budgeting experience.

-2. **Dashboard Overview**: A visually rich dashboard offers insights into spending and income trends.
-Charts and graphs, implemented via Chart.js, enable users to quickly grasp their financial status and make informed decisions.
+2. **Dashboard Overview**: A data-driven dashboard with charts and graphs offers insights into income and spending trends, helping users understand their financial health.

-3. **Expense Management**: Users can add, edit, delete, and categorize expenses, making it easy to track spending patterns and adjust budget goals.
+3. **Expense Management**: Users can add, edit, delete, and categorize expenses to track spending patterns and set budget goals effectively.

-4. **Income Tracking**: A streamlined interface allows users to log income sources, categorize them, and review month-over-month income trends.
+4. **Income Tracking**: Income logging with categorization allows users to monitor month-over-month income and sources.

-5. **Credit Card Management**: A specialized feature for managing credit card transactions, including recurring payments and installment handling, gives users an accurate representation of ongoing financial commitments.
+5. **Credit Card Management**: This feature supports credit card transaction tracking, including recurring payments and installment handling, for a complete view of financial obligations.

-6. **Calendar Integration**: A calendar view offers a holistic view of finances, helping users visualize their monthly cash flow and manage both incoming and outgoing funds on specific dates.
+6. **Calendar Integration**: The calendar view offers a monthly overview, helping users manage income and expenses on specific dates.

-7. **Robust Testing**: Both backend and frontend code is thoroughly tested, ensuring a stable, bug-free experience.
-Testing covers components, views, forms, and database interactions.
+7. **Comprehensive Testing**: The application includes tests for both backend and frontend code, ensuring a stable and reliable user experience.

-## File Structure & Explanation
+## Project Structure

-The project’s main files and directories are organized as follows:

 ### Backend (Django)

-- **`models.py`**: Defines the database models, such as User, Income, Expense, CreditCardExpense, and RecurringChangeLog.
-These models capture the core data structure, including user data, transaction details, and recurring transaction history.
+- **`models.py`**: Defines core data structures like User, Income, Expense, and CreditCardExpense, capturing user data and transaction details.

-- **`views.py`**: Contains logic for handling incoming requests, validating data, and orchestrating the interactions between models and serializers.
-Key views include `ExpenseViewSet`, `IncomeViewSet`, and `CreditCardViewSet`, each of which exposes endpoints for CRUD operations.
+- **`views.py`**: Handles requests, data validation, and model interactions.
+Key views include `ExpenseViewSet` and `IncomeViewSet` for CRUD operations.

-- **`serializers.py`**: Serializes the data models for API responses, converting complex querysets to JSON and validating incoming data.
-Custom validation logic, especially for handling installment and recurring payment updates, ensures data integrity.
+- **`serializers.py`**: Converts models to JSON and validates incoming data for API responses, especially for recurring payments and installments.

-- **`urls.py`**: Configures URL routing, linking endpoint paths to the corresponding views for a RESTful API experience.
+- **`urls.py`**: Configures API endpoint paths, providing a RESTful experience.

-- **`tests.py`**: Implements unit tests using Django’s testing framework, covering models, views, and API endpoints.
-This file verifies that each feature performs as expected, covering edge cases and validation rules.
+- **`tests.py`**: Contains unit tests for models, views, and endpoints to ensure reliability and accurate functionality.

 ### Frontend (React)

-- **`App.js`**: The root component that handles overall routing and layout.
-Contains the logic for rendering pages based on user authentication and role.
+- **`App.js`**: Main component managing routing and page layout, including authentication checks.

-- **`components/`**: Contains reusable components such as `ExpenseForm`, `IncomeForm`, `CalendarView`, and `Dashboard`.
-Each component is modular, focusing on a single responsibility, such as rendering the expense input form or displaying the calendar.
+- **`components/`**: Reusable components like `ExpenseForm`, `CalendarView`, and `Dashboard`.

-- **`hooks/`**: Contains custom hooks like `useAuth` for authentication state management and `useMutation` for handling CRUD operations.
-This approach keeps the codebase clean and ensures separation of concerns.
+- **`hooks/`**: Custom hooks such as `useAuth` for state management and `useMutation` for data operations.

-- **`services/`**: Centralizes API call logic, reducing redundancy across the frontend by encapsulating HTTP requests in dedicated functions.
-This directory supports scalability and easier maintenance.
+- **`services/`**: Centralized API call logic, simplifying HTTP request management.

-- **`tests/`**: Contains Jest tests for frontend components, ensuring that each component renders correctly, handles user input properly, and triggers expected events.
+- **`tests/`**: Jest tests for component rendering, user interaction, and event handling.

 ### Database

-- **PostgreSQL** is the primary database for the project, offering robust data handling capabilities to support complex queries and ensure scalability for production environments.
+- **PostgreSQL**: A robust, production-ready database chosen for handling complex queries and scalability.

-## Design Choices
+## Design and Testing Choices

+### Docker for Development and Testing

+Docker is integrated into the development process to simulate production environments, making it easy to run, test, and deploy the application across different systems.
+With Docker, the application can be tested in isolated containers, ensuring consistency and helping to catch deployment-specific issues early.

-### Authentication
+### Authentication and Security

-The authentication system employs Django's built-in user model for backend verification.
-Frontend components are safeguarded by authentication checks and session persistence, ensuring that users can access their data securely.
-The login and register pages employ a sleek, Apple-inspired aesthetic with smooth gradient effects, enhancing the user experience.
+Django’s built-in user model is used for authentication, with frontend components safeguarded by authentication checks.
+The login and registration pages feature a clean, modern design.

 ### Testing Strategy

-Testing is conducted using **Django's testing framework** for backend and **Jest** for frontend.
-Each backend endpoint undergoes unit and integration testing, covering CRUD operations, validation logic, and business rules such as recurring transaction updates.
-Frontend tests verify that components render as expected and handle user interactions correctly.
+Testing is managed with Django’s testing framework for backend and Jest for frontend, ensuring comprehensive validation of functionalities and user interactions.

-### User Interface and Accessibility
+### User Interface

-The UI is built with responsiveness and accessibility in mind.
-Material-UI components ensure consistency, while custom styling improves usability across devices.
-Hover effects, typography choices, and color schemes were thoughtfully designed to make navigation and interaction intuitive.
+Material-UI components ensure a consistent design across pages, and custom styles improve the user experience.
+The interface is optimized for both responsiveness and accessibility.

-### Key Design Challenges
+### Challenges

-- **Recurring Transactions**: Managing recurring expenses and incomes required flexibility for updates and changes over time without affecting historical data.
-The `RecurringChangeLog` model and `getEffectiveAmount` function were implemented to handle this efficiently.
+- **Recurring Transactions**: Recurring expenses and incomes needed flexible updating without altering historical data.
+This was managed with a `RecurringChangeLog` model.

-- **Credit Card Installments**: Handling credit card installments and future transaction distributions across multiple months was achieved by calculating installments and adjusting them based on closing day, surcharges, and installment periods.
-Past installments are retained for reference, and future installments are distributed correctly across months.
+- **Credit Card Installments**: Distributing installments across future months was achieved through dynamic calculation based on installment periods and surcharges.

 ## Getting Started

-To set up the development environment, follow these steps:

 ### Prerequisites

-- Python 3.10+ (Im using 3.12)
+- Python 3.10+ (tested on 3.10 and 3.12)
 - Node.js and npm
 - Pipenv or virtualenv